 - Parc des Buttes Chaumont is a perfect example of a Parisian park.
 Parisians flock to parks when the sun is even slightly out, and it’s la verité that they’ll bring wine and chips for an aperitif.
 Since I’ve been trying to assimilate to French culture as best as possible, I did the same.

 - Go thrift shopping.
 Friperies (thrift shops) in les marais offer incredible deals.
 My friend found two jackets in the one euro bins.
-I found a cute winter jacket for only 30 euros that would normally coat at least 100 euros at a store like MANGO.
+I found a cute winter jacket for only 30 euros that would normally cost at least 100 euros at a store like MANGO.
 There are many kilo shops as well where the price is determined by how much the clothing weighs.

 - Run a race.
-If you’re in to running, plan your trip around the Paris half or full marathon (they’re on different weekends in the spring).
+If you’re into running, plan your trip around the Paris half or full marathon (they’re on different weekends in the spring).
 Runners race through Parisian streets and along the Seine River.
 The half marathon doesn’t include a view of the Eiffel Tower but is still just as exhilarating.
 Pro tip: listen to some French music during the race for the best experience.

 - Play games with Frenchies.
 If you have some French friends, be sure to ask them to bring some games they typically play or find a pétanque court – it might be hogged by old men though.